NCAIR-FABLAB/Cohort-21-Project/README.md

 ### 💾 Software Requirements

-To run the **Speech-to-Speech Translator** system, the following libraries are required:
+To run the **Speech-to-Speech Language Translator** system, the following libraries are required:

 - **I2C_LCD_driver_library:**
   Used to interact with the I2C LCD module.
 To install, clone the repository: